Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/generating-storing-ecdsa-keys.md

 After you create a 256-bit ECDSA private key, you can extract a public key from it by using Linux CLI tools and AWS, GCP, and Azure CLI and API.
 You can [store the public key in the Qumulo file system key store](managing-security-keys.html#add-public-key).

 ### To Extract the Public Key by Using Linux CLI Tools
-1. Use the `openssl` tool and specify the path to the private key and the path for saving the public key.
+1. Run the `openssl` tool and specify the path to the private key and the path for saving the public key.
 For example:

    ```bash
    openssl pkey \